mpcoll/pytcsii/README.md

 ### Protocol generator

-This function can be used to generate protocol files that can then be transferred to the devise using a USB dongle and used in the "Custom protocols" screen.
+The *tcsii_protocol_generator* class be used to generate protocol files that can then be transferred to the devise using a USB dongle and used in the "Custom protocols" screen.

 Example usage for a simple protocol:
 ```python